A home rewire is a big yet often necessary project. But how much exactly will home rewiring cost you?

-Also keep in mind that it will take more time for the electricians to rewire an occupied house, which will again increase labour costs.
+Also keep in mind that it will take more time for the electricians to rewire an occupied house, which will again increase labor costs.
 If possible, you should temporarily move out to allow the workers to do their job quicker.

 Fuse board upgrade

 Fuse board upgrades can be rather expensive – depending on the contractor and your current setup, you may have to pay as much as €300-€350 (plus VAT), if not more.
-A fuse board replacement usually requires up to a day, so labour is a big part of this project’s costs.
+A fuse board replacement usually requires up to a day, so labor is a big part of this project’s costs.

 Small fixture & appliance fitting

-The costs of rewiring or installing small fixtures or appliances is perhaps the hardest to estimate because there are so many different devices that you could be working with.
+The costs of rewiring or installing small fixtures or appliances are perhaps the hardest to estimate because there are so many different devices that you could be working with.
 Here’s what you can roughly expect to pay for electrical fixture or appliance fitting: